 - Synthesized T1-MRI scans from T2-MRI scans and vice versa.

 - Used T1 and T2 scans of 19 subjects from NAMIC brain multimodality database.

 - Followed leave-one-out cross-validation setting (18 subjects for training and 1 subject for testing).

 Brain MRI data used in the experiments

 Use the below link to download the processed T1 and T2 MRI scans used in our experiments.

 Please cite NAMIC brain multimodality database and the below paper if you use this data in your research.

 Raviteja Vemulapalli, Hien Van Nguyen, and Shaohua Kevin Zhou, "Unsupervised Cross-modal Synthesis of Subject-specific Scans", ICCV, 2015.

-Raviteja Vemulapalli, Hien Van Nguyen, and Shaohua Kevin Zhou, "Deep Networks and Mutual Information Maximization for Cross-modal Medical Image Synthesis", Elsevier's book on Deep Learning for Medical Image Analysis, Under preparation.
+Raviteja Vemulapalli, Hien Van Nguyen, and Shaohua Kevin Zhou, "Deep Networks and Mutual Information Maximization for Cross-modal Medical Image Synthesis", Elsevier's book on Deep Learning for Medical Image Analysis.
+[LINK]

-Raviteja Vemulapalli, Hien Van Nguyen, and Shaohua Kevin Zhou, "Method and System for Unsupervised Cross-Modal Medical Image Synthesis", filed September 2015, patent pending.
+Raviteja Vemulapalli, Hien Van Nguyen, and Shaohua Kevin Zhou, "Method and System for Unsupervised Cross-Modal Medical Image Synthesis", US Patent 9,582,916, issued February 28, 2017.